vinceimbat/vinceimbat/content/2022 annual review.md

 April started with me contemplating my inevitable mortality.
 My contemplation led me to the realization that what is truly important in life are not the peak experiences but the [[Plateau experiences]].
 The value of plateau experiences comes only after several brushes with death and suffering—experiences that make one wiser.

-The connection between plateau experiences, death, and wisdom is as follows: When one wants to [[thoughts/see things as they really are]], driven by curiosity and truth-seeking, one quickly realizes that everything is fleeting.
+The connection between plateau experiences, death, and wisdom is as follows: When one wants to [[see things as they really are]], driven by curiosity and truth-seeking, one quickly realizes that everything is fleeting.
 This realization of the fleetingness of life then leads to more intentional living: one wants to make the most out of this short precious life.

 Thinking about my life's fleetingness led me to ask myself what I wanted to do with the time I had left.
 The answer that came to me was that I wanted to write a book.
 I spent a considerable amount of time this month thinking about what kind of book to write and realized that I wanted to give birth to the following: